project-hse/1/README.md

 # Code:
 **main.py**
 ### Node structure:
-a node is implemented as an object of class Node with attributes ‘name’ (string), ‘rank’ (integer), ‘long’ (longitude, float) and ‘lat’ (latitude, float).
+A node is implemented as an object of class Node with attributes ‘name’ (string), ‘rank’ (integer), ‘long’ (longitude, float) and ‘lat’ (latitude, float).
 ### Graph structure:
-a graph is implemented as an object of class Graph with attributed ‘graph’ (array of edges), ‘nodes’ (array of nodes) and ‘parent’ (dictionary with nodes as keys and the root of the tree a node currently belongs to as value for any key).
+A graph is implemented as an object of class Graph with attributed ‘graph’ (array of edges), ‘nodes’ (array of nodes) and ‘parent’ (dictionary with nodes as keys and the root of the tree a node currently belongs to as value for any key).
 Methods are addNode(name, latitude, longitude), find(node) (finds the root of the tree the node belongs to), connect(u, v) (connect the connected components the nodes belong to)
 ### Function makeGraph(file.csv):
-makes an object of type Graph from the given .csv file of nodes
+Makes an object of type Graph from the given .csv file of nodes
 ### Function equal(set, set):
-compares two sets of edges.
+Compares two sets of edges.
 Needed because default sets comparison does not count edges (a, b, weight) and (b, a, weight) as equal, which they are, as the graph we work with is undirected.
 Through two cycles it checks that all the edges from set 1 are in set 2 and edges from set 2 are in set 1, so that they are equal.

 ## Algorithms:
 ### Kruskal: